awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.SQLServer.md

 + When you manually create a SQL Server target table with a computed column, full load replication is not supported when using the BCP bulk\-copy utility\.
 To use full load replication, disable BCP loading by setting the extra connection attribute \(ECA\) `'useBCPFullLoad=false'` on the endpoint\.
 For information about setting ECAs on endpoints, see [Creating source and target endpoints](CHAP_Endpoints.Creating.md)\.
 For more information on working with BCP, see the [Microsoft SQL Server documentation](https://docs.microsoft.com/en-us/sql/relational-databases/import-export/import-and-export-bulk-data-by-using-the-bcp-utility-sql-server)\.
 + When replicating tables with SQL Server spatial data types \(GEOMETRY and GEOGRAPHY\), AWS DMS replaces any spatial reference identifier \(SRID\) that you might have inserted with the default SRID\.
 The default SRID is 0 for GEOMETRY and 4326 for GEOGRAPHY\.
 + Temporal tables are not supported\.
 Migrating temporal tables may work with a replication\-only task in transactional apply mode if those tables are manually created on the target\.
 + Currently, `boolean` data types in a PostgreSQL source are migrated to a SQLServer target as the `bit` data type with inconsistent values\.

-As a workaround, precreate the table with a `VARCHAR(1)` data type for the column \(or let AWS DMS create the table\)\.
+  As a workaround, do the following:
+  + Precreate the table with a `VARCHAR(1)` data type for the column \(or let AWS DMS create the table\)\.
 Then have downstream processing treat an "F" as False and a "T" as True\.
+  + To avoid having to change downstream processing, add a transformation rule to the task to change the "F" values to "0" and "T" values to 1, and store them as the SQL server bit datatype\.
 + AWS DMS doesn't support change processing to set column nullability \(using the `ALTER COLUMN [SET|DROP] NOT NULL` clause with `ALTER TABLE` statements\)\.
 + Windows Authentication isn't supported\.